JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 How to Store Dried Herbs

 To help them retain their flavors, it's best to store herbs in airtight containers kept in a cool, dry, and dark spot.
 I like to use amber-colored jars like these Ball jars from Amazon to protect the leaves inside.
-(I also like the wide mouth on these jars, which makes it easy to fit lots of herbs in there, including entire anise hyssop flower spikes.)
 If your jars are clear, just make sure to keep them out of direct light.

 Pull the leaves (and the flowers) from the stems over a plate and pour them into the jar.
 It's best to keep the leaves whole now and then crumble them to release the flavors (from the oils inside) when you're using them in a dish.
 Fill the jar to the brim and then screw the lid closed to keep your herbs as airtight as possible.